 Asking a retail audit software vendor whether you need automation software may be like asking a shoe salesman whether you really need shoes.
 If your retail chain is small, the answer may surprise you (Do You Need Retail Audit Software?).

 If you are already using paper-based or excel audits regularly, consider how the time you save with automation could be invested into other areas of the business!

 Step 2: Build an audit form or checklist.

 This form should encompass the service, merchandising, safety and loss-prevention standards you need your stores to uphold.
-These are the standards that define and protect the brand, that drive sales and cut costs and shrink.
+These are the standards that define and protect the brand, that drive sale and cut costs and shrink.
 A complete overview of considerations and best practices for building a retail audit checklist is available at How to Build A Retail Audit Checklist.

 Step 3: Launch the form on a small scale with a small group and “calibrate” the form and the team.

 The purpose of calibration is to vet and tweak the form(s) with a sample group of users and stores prior to general launch.
 A complete discussion of the purpose, benefits and some best practices for calibrating forms is available at Retail Audit Calibration – Purpose and Best Practices.

 Step 4: Determine whether you need to buy or build your retail audit software